Why Madrid is the best European city for Airbnb investment

 Does this mean every European city is good for Airbnb investment?

 No- the Airbnb play is not a new opportunity.
-In many cities it is very developed and is even becoming regulated.
+In many cities it is very developed, with supply out-stripping demand.
 Take Paris, for example:

 Currently, Paris has the largest Airbnb capacity of any city in the world.
 This, combined with falling levels of tourism and increasingly high property prices, means that Paris has become one of the worst cities for Airbnb investment.